 Hospitalization may be needed during severe relapses, and involuntary hospitalization may be needed if people pose a danger to themselves or others.
 However, the general goal is to have people live in the community.

-A few people with schizophrenia are unable to live independently, either because they have severe, persistent symptoms or because they lack the skills necessary to live in the community.
+A few people with schizophrenia are unable to live independently, either because they have severe, persistent symptoms or because drug therapy has not been effective.
 They usually require full-time care in a safe and supportive setting.

 Generally, psychotherapy does not lessen the symptoms of schizophrenia.
-However, psychotherapy can be helpful by establishing a collaborative relationship between people, their family members, and doctor.
+However, psychotherapy can be helpful by establishing a collaborative relationship between people with schizophrenia, their family members, and the doctor.
 That way people may learn to understand and manage their disorder, to take antipsychotic drugs as prescribed, and to manage stresses that can aggravate the disorder.
 A good doctor-patient relationship is often a major determinant of whether treatment is successful.
-Psychotherapy reduces the severity of symptoms in some people and helps prevent relapse in others.

 * This is the Consumer Version. *